mkj-gram/rover-android/docs/android/installation-initialization.md

 <aside class="info">

+Notice <code>Rover.installSaneGlobalHttpCache()</code>: to keep its footprint small Rover uses Android’s built-in HTTP client,
+<code>HttpsUrlConnection</code>, and a characteristic of that HTTP client is
-Notice <code>Rover.installSaneGlobalHttpCache()</code>: to keep its footprint small Rover uses Android’s built-in HTTP client, HttpsUrlConnection, and its cache must be enabled or disabled globally.
-Rover asks you to invoke this method here to explicitly install the cache to ensure that you are not surprised by Rover changing global configuration.
+that its cache must be enabled or disabled globally.
+Rover requires a working HTTP client cache, and so asks you to invoke this method here to explicitly install a cache to ensure that you are not surprised by Rover changing global configuration.
 Note that this will have no impact on the other components of your app if you use OkHttp/Retrofit or Volley.

 </aside>